ncats/NCATSDPI_CodingCamp/Coding-Camp-2026/README.md

 - **Tanvi Patel**
 - **Timothy Sheils**
 ---
-  Admin
-	**Arjun Singh Yadaw & Sarah Stemann**

 ## **Working Environment:**
 We will rely on Notebook Hub for programing and slack for communication through out this course.
 Our GitHub site is: https://github.com/ncats/2026SpringCodingCamp Our Slack Channel is on the NCATS instance and is called: 2026_spring_coding_camp.
-Contact Arjun Singh Yadaw or Sarah Stemann if you have questions.
+Contact Arjun Singh Yadaw if you have questions.